minIgnoreNull

 Difference between min and minIgnoreNull:

-• min: NULL is treated as the minimum value if nullAsMinValueForComparison=true, otherwise comparison involving NULL returns NULL.
+min: Null values are treated as the minimum value if nullAsMinValueForComparison=true, otherwise comparison involving null values returns NULL. -

-• minIgnoreNull: NULL is ignored in comparison and non-NULL minimum is returned.
-If both elements in X and Y are NULL, NULL is returned.
+minIgnoreNull: Null values are ignored in comparison and non-null minimum is returned.
+If both elements in X and Y are null, NULL is returned.
 This function is not affected by configuration parameter nullAsMinValueForComparison.

 Examples